 In addition to nutrient deficiencies, fallow conditions also impact soil quality due to reduced organic matter content (e.g., carbon and nitrogen) in the absence of crop residue.
 As a result, soil microbial functions within the soil are adversely affected, leading to reduced denitrification and soil respiration rates.

-Corn is the crop that will be the most impacted in 2020.
+Corn is the crop that will be the most impacted.
 Affected corn plants will exhibit symptoms of phosphorus and zinc deficiency, including stunting, purple leaves, and uneven growth.

 How can Extract PBA help?